Mbed-TLS/mbedtls/docs/getting_started.md

 1. Clean up the key derivation context.

-At this point, the derived key slot holds a new 128-bit AES-CTR encryption key derived from the key, salt and information provided:
+At this point, the derived key slot holds a new 128-bit AES-CTR encryption key derived from the key, salt and `info` provided:
 ```C
     psa_status_t status;
     psa_key_attributes_t attributes = PSA_KEY_ATTRIBUTES_INIT;